hidglobal/digitalpersona-sample-angularjs/README.md

 role using the AzMan console.

 When DigitalPersona LDS Web Management Components are configured, make sure the public certificate of its root CA is imported to the `Trusted Roots` store on the sample server.
-If your sample server is in a different domain, you may need to manualy import the public Root CA certificate into the `Trusted Roots` store.
+If your SSL ceritificates are issued by your ActiveDirectory CA rather that some public CA, and if your sample server is located a different domain, you may need to manualy import the public Root CA certificate into the `Trusted Roots` store on the sample server machine.

 Add DigitalPersona LDS Web Management Components endpoints to the sample server configuration, in the `endpoints` section: